Skip to content

 What Type of Storage Do I Need?

 There are multiple locations for data storage both on and off Cheaha each with a specific purpose.
-You can look at the table below to find the storage platform we provide that best matches your needed use-case.
+You can look at the table below to help determine the storage platform we provide that best matches your needed use-case.
+If you need additional assistance, please contact Support.

-Platform Long-term Storage User Data and Home Directories Project Directories Network Scratch Local Scratch
+Platform Long-term Storage User Data and Home Directories Project Directories User Scratch Local Scratch

-Data Use-Case Rarely changing or immutable files.
-Data not directly usable in Cheaha jobs.
-General-purpose medium- to long-term storage.
-Data to be shared among a single or multiple labs.
+Data Use-Case Data that rarely or never changes.
+Static data hosting.
+Acquired data pick-up repository.
+General-purpose data storage.
+Data to be shared among collaborator group and ready for analysis.
 Temporary files created during analysis.
 Rolling file deletion over time.
 Small files created during jobs.
 Must be deleted at the end of a job.

-Owner Lab PI Individual Researchers Lab PI Individual Researchers Individual Researchers
+Individual Researchers Lab PI or Core Director Individual Researchers Individual Researchers

 Accessible From - Cheaha